kimreyesg/kimreyesg.github.io/index.md

 <div style="text-align: justify;">
 <p>
 The study and design of materials form the backbone of modern technology.
-The extensive effort and meticulous attention to detail involved in every device we use daily represent a remarkable journey of exploration, research, and calculations with intriguing origins.
+The extensive effort and meticulous attention to detail involved in every device we use daily represent a remarkable journey of exploration, research, and calculations with, sometimes, intriguing origins.
 Over the years, many essential materials have been discovered by chance.

-For instance, saccharin was accidentally found in 1879 by Constantine Fahlberg while working at Johns Hopkins University, where he noticed a sweet taste on his hands after handling coal tar derivatives.
-Similarly, Roy Plunkett, a chemist at DuPont, discovered polytetrafluoroethylene (PTFE), later known as Teflon, in 1938 while researching refrigerants.
-Another notable accident in discovery occurred with X-rays, which Wilhelm Conrad Roentgen, a German physicist, stumbled upon in 1895 during experiments with cathode ray tubes.
+* For instance, saccharin was accidentally found in 1879 by Constantine Fahlberg while working at Johns Hopkins University, where he noticed a sweet taste on his hands after handling coal tar derivatives.
+* Similarly, Roy Plunkett, a chemist at DuPont, discovered polytetrafluoroethylene (PTFE), later known as Teflon, in 1938 while researching refrigerants.
+* Another notable accident in discovery occurred with X-rays, which Wilhelm Conrad Roentgen, a German physicist, stumbled upon in 1895 during experiments with cathode ray tubes.

 While these histories inspire awe due to their roots in genuine curiosity, today, a vast field of opportunities has emerged through computational techniques.
 First-principle methods enable us to simulate the electronic behavior, optical response, and stability of material prototypes for various applications that cater to contemporary technological needs.
-More recently, machine learning techniques have transformed the landscape of materials search by predicting a significant number of prototype materials capable of optimizing and launching new materials.
+Even more recently, machine learning techniques have transformed the landscape of materials search by predicting a significant number of prototype materials capable of optimizing and launching new materials.
 </p>

 ## Overview